sankalp-12/gsoc-2023/proposal.md

 ### 2.1.
 Forensic Container Checkpointing

 Forensic container checkpointing allows the creation of stateful copies of a running container without the container knowing that it is being checkpointed.
-The copy of the container is then analyzed without the original container being aware of it.
+The copy of the container is then analysed without the original container being aware of it.
 At the time of writing this proposal, only ***CRI-O: v1.25*** has support for forensic container checkpointing, which must only be used as a container runtime for a Kubernetes installation.

 In Kubernetes, the container checkpoint is available as a compressed archive in the form of a  `.tar` file.
 In the following parts of the proposal, I will be referring to the checkpoint archive as `ContainerCheckpoint.tar`.